jamesjdougherty2/payments-local-cli/README.md

 # payments-local-cli

-A collection of common commands used within the pricing team.
+A collection of common commands used within the payments team.

 ## Start